 Then suddenly, the word anathema was everywhere!
 Everyone was saying it!
 Rachel Maddow said it on her show the other day, for crying out loud!
 Was the use of the word anathema actually on the rise?
 No, I’m sure it wasn’t.
 In fact, I bet people were saying anathema all over town, but it just passed me by.
-So, what was “on the rise” was my brain’s desire re-activate that network; to notice the word and draw my attention to it.
+So, what was “on the rise” was my brain’s desire to re-activate that network; to notice the word and draw my attention to it.

 In essence, my brain had been PRIMED.